19platta/warmup-project/README.md

 One decision that we made was to move in a circle rather than just spin in place.
 We decided that this behavior would appear more anthropomorphic.
 We also decided to only search for targets in front of the robot, simulating a real creature that cannot see all the way around itself.

 ## Code Structure
+Each behavior is implemented with a Node class.

 ## Challenges
+* Visualizations didn't work super well for us
+* We had a lot of flags and basically spent a lot of time trying to figure out how many times we were multiplying by -1.
 ## Future Improvements
 * Tweak our obstacle avoidance algorithm to work with different shapes.
 We could do this by tuning some parameters, or, more likely, adding different arguments.
 * Use Bump to detect hit in finite state controller